Summary

 Access permissions

-Only admins with full portal permissions can set up the eCommerce features,
+Admins with full portal permissions: can set up the eCommerce features

 See Portal setup: create admin accounts.